-HOW TO :: GO BOHO
+HOW TO...
+GO BOHO

-Integrating rich colours with strong patterns you can evoke a scene from a bright Moroccan bazaar.
+Integrating rich colours with strong patterns to evoke a scene from a bright Moroccan bazaar.

 Eastern European Bohemia

 Think of burlesque gypsy wagons, beaded embellishments, tassels and crochet curtains.
-This take on bohemian interior design allows you to be messy and unruly, but with flare and elegance.
-Take to your room with lace, driftwood, jewellery and trinkets; anything from nature and anything from your travels.
+This take on Bohemian design allows you to be chaotic and unruly with flare and elegance.
+Adorn your room with lace, driftwood, jewellery and trinkets; anything from nature, anything from your travels.
 The goal is to make your room reflect your spontaneity.

-White on white is fantastic for Boho, think white painted timber floorboards, a few fairy lights as a canopy above your bed and some plush furry throws over the end of a vintage couch.
-Bold hues and rich textiles offset white walls and earthy plants for a laid back ambiance.
-You can never have enough plants or prints.

-Chic meets boho when your old guitar collection makes for cool, indie wall art.
+White on white is fantastic for a Boho interior.
+Think white painted timber floorboards, fairy lights as a canopy above your bed and plush furry throws over the end of a vintage couch.
+Bold hues and rich textiles offset white walls and earthy plants to create a laid back ambience.
+And for this look, you can never have too many plants or prints, and personal stories such as your old guitar collection makes for cool, indie wall art.

-An all-white palette gets a ’70s-inspired twist with the addition of an ornate rug and pillows.
-Take your kitchen back to the ’70s with bright patterned wallpaper or tiles in blues, oranges and browns.
+An all-white palette gets a 70s-inspired twist with the addition of an ornate rug and pillows.
+Take your kitchen back to the 70s with bright patterned wallpaper or tiles in blues, oranges and browns.